 Snap a picture of something beautiful.
 I don't know what it is about looking through a lens (even if it's just your iPhone), but you start to see the world differently.
 It might just be a vine creeping up a crumbly brick wall, or it might be a big white cloud in the sky, or it might be your feet.
 Capture whatever strikes you.
 Capture a moment in time.
 Even if the rest of life feels ugly, let this be a reminder of beauty.
 You are an artist, and only you can see the world through your eyes, so keep them open to truly see.

 Rub on some essential oils.
 I've become quite an advocate for oils and their benefits.
-I didn't go through one of the big brands, but have started acquiring my own oils and making blends for roller bottles and my diffuser, and I love them.
-I've made blends for headache relief, for energizing, for stress relief, etc. Taking a few moments to roll that little bottle on my forehead and wrists as I inhale deep reminds me to just slow down.
+I've made blends for head tension relief, for energy, for stress relief, restful sleep, etc. Taking a few moments to roll that little bottle on my forehead and wrists as I inhale deep reminds me to just slow down.
 You are strong, but you cannot do it all, so remember to relax a bit more.

 Pray.
 This one is somehow easy to forget, but it can change everything.
 It doesn't have to be elaborate or fancy.
 Start with "Hey God" and end with "Amen" and fill the middle in with whatever is on your heart.
 It helps if you close your eyes, if for no other reason than to shut the world out for a minute.
 You are beloved, you are heard, you are treasured, you are cherished, you are not alone, you are precious to the God of the universe.